Universality Laws for High-Dimensional Learning with Random Features: Introduction

 Roughly speaking, the \emph{Gaussian equivalence conjecture} states that, under certain conditions on the feature matrix $\fmtx$, we have

+\begin{example} We illustrate this conjecture with two numerical examples. \fref{quadratic} shows the training and generalization errors of a regression problem, where $\fteacher(x) = \fout(x) = x$ and $\kernel(x) = \max(x, 0)$ is the ReLU function.
+The feature matrix $\fmtx$ in \eref{a_vec} is chosen to be a random matrix with i.i.d. normal entries drawn from $\mathcal{N}(0,1/d)$.
+To find the optimal weight vector in \eref{training}, we use a quadratic loss $\loss(x; y) = \tfrac{1}{2}(x-y)^2$ and a ridge regularizer $\regu(x) = \frac{\lambda}{2}x^2$.
+We can see from the simulation results that, even at a moderate problem size ($d=200$ and $n = 600$), the training and generalization errors under the nonlinear feature model and the corresponding linear Gaussian model are already very close.
+Moreover, they match the analytical predictions developed for the Gaussian model \cite{dhifallah2020precise}.
+The same phenomenon can also been observed in \fref{logistic}, where we consider a binary classification problem with $\fteacher(x) = \fout(x) = \sign(x)$ and $\kernel(x) = \tanh(x)$.
+The loss function here is the logistic loss $\loss(x, y) = \log(1+e^{-yx})$, and the regularizer is $\regu(x) = \frac{\lambda}{2}x^2$. \end{example}

-This conjecture has been observed in many numerical simulations.
-It also allows for a simple intuitive explanation: under certain conditions on the random feature matrix $\fmtx$, one can show that the two random vectors $\va_\didx$ and $\vb_\didx$ have asymptotically matching first and second moments.
+That the nonlinear feature model and the linear Gaussian model can be asymptotically equivalent has a simple intuitive explanation.
+Under certain conditions on the random feature matrix $\fmtx$, one can show that the random vectors $\va_\didx$ in \eref{a_vec} and $\vb_\didx$ in \eref{b_vec} have asymptotically matching first and second moments.
 (See Appendix~\ref{appendix:covariance} for details.)
+Thus, the asymptotic equivalence in \eref{asymp_equiv} points to the emergence of a \emph{universality phenomenon} that is inherent in many large random systems: The macroscopic behaviors of such systems only depend on a few key parameters (the first two moments of $\va_\didx$ and $\vb_\didx$ in our case), whereas the microscopic structures of the systems (\emph{i.e.}, the exact probability distributions of $\va_\didx$ and $\vb_\didx$) are irrelevant.

-We note that the surrogate Gaussian formulation is much more amenable for theoretical analysis, as it only involves Gaussian vectors $\set{\vb_\didx}$.
-Indeed, based on the Gaussian equivalence conjecture, the authors of \cite{montanari2019generalization} provided a precise asymptotic characterization of maximum-margin linear classifiers in the overparametrized regime using Gaussian min-max theorems \cite{gordon1985some,thrampoulidis2018precise}.
-In a companion paper to this work, the authors of \cite{dhifallah2020precise} established the asymptotic limits of the training and generalization errors for the Gaussian formulation, when one uses generic convex loss functions and ridge regularization in \eref{training}.
-This verifies an earlier analytical prediction given in \cite{gerace2020generalisation}, which was obtained by the non-rigorous replica method \cite{mezard1987spin} from statistical physics.
+Notice that the surrogate Gaussian formulation is much more amenable to theoretical analysis, as it only involves Gaussian vectors $\set{\vb_\didx}$.
+Indeed, based on the Gaussian equivalence conjecture, the authors of \cite{montanari2019generalization} provided a precise asymptotic characterization of maximum-margin linear classifiers in the overparameterized regime using Gaussian min-max theorems \cite{gordon1985some,thrampoulidis2018precise}.
+The performance of the linear Gaussian model under more general settings, where one uses generic convex loss functions and ridge regularization in \eref{training}, was studied in \cite{gerace2020generalisation} by using the non-rigorous replica method \cite{mezard1987spin} from statistical physics.
+More recently, these replica predictions have been rigorously proved in \cite{dhifallah2020precise}.